h8d13/Vase/.github/docs/hard_ware.md

 - Older than GTX 200 → No longer supported.

 > For these above use Nouveau then install from AUR appropriately.
 [WikiNVIDIA](https://wiki.archlinux.org/title/NVIDIA)

-## Kernels

-During install you pick one or several kernels, that can be found in your Grub boot screen: (Zen, hardened, lts or default)

-Depending on hardware again, performance might differ from one mainline to another variant.

-Mainline standard balanced.
-Zen for desktop/gaming.
-Hardened for dev systems.
-LTS more stable version.
-(6.12.x)

-For example when you build nvidia drivers they are built against your current kernel-headers making this just as important as the drivers selection part.

-Another example is network cards that might need LTS or latest (e.g. Realtek drivers) Why is why I recommend trying to trace through your hardware from model or pieces.

 ## Windows programs Compat